appveyor/website/src/docs/services-databases.md

 ## SQL Server 2016

-The latest version of **SQL Server 2016 Express** is available on AppVeyor build servers.
+The latest version of **SQL Server 2016 Developer Edition** is available on AppVeyor build servers.

 Instance name: `SQL2016`